 - Long-range binoculars and optics

-In addition, I continue to support and facilitate various projects and groups.
+In addition, I continue to support other groups operating in Ukraine.

-But then I realized that Ukrainians are emptying their savings and investments to send vital supplies to their loved ones fighting along a massive and dangerous front line.
-I can return to the US and leave the country; they can’t.
-They have to stay and live the war.
-Individuals who are in a fortunate enough position to make a difference, must.
+Still, Ukrainians have emptied their savings to send vital supplies to their loved ones fighting along a massive and unforgiving front line.
+I have the luxury to return to the US and leave the country when I wish.
+They can’t escape from the nightmare that is their life, a nightmare with no clear end date or promise they’ll survive it.
+Those who are in fortunate enough positions and have the resources to make a difference must do so.

 Russia and China publicly stated their desire to forge a new world order: one of fear, overwhelming and unquestionable power of the state, which is ruled by a powerful few, the subjugation of all people under its dominion, no justice, no human rights, no democracy, and one in which might makes right.
 A sick order ruled by despots with nuclear weapons must be resisted.
 It’s not simply the right thing to do, it’s necessary.